platon-net/antispam/README.md

 Installation from Mozilla Addons
 ================================
-Go to [https://addons.thunderbird.net/sk/thunderbird/](https://addons.thunderbird.net/sk/thunderbird/) or search "Platon Antispam"
+Go to [https://addons.thunderbird.net/sk/thunderbird/addon/antispam/](https://addons.thunderbird.net/sk/thunderbird/addon/antispam/) or search "Platon Antispam"

 Installation from file
 ======================
 * In Thunderbird open on new tab "about:config" and type "xpinstall.signatures.required" where change to "false"
-* Download build/thunderbird/Antispam.latest_version.xpi
+* Download build/thunderbird/Antispam.latest_version.zip
-* In Thunderbird open plugins and install from downloaded XPI file
+* In Thunderbird open plugins and install from downloaded ZIP file

 FEATURES
 ========